kbooten/stylevise/readme.md

     python Stylevise.py

 The CLI version has certain advantages over a full-fledged GUI.
 Interactions with the program are easily recorded (output by default to `sv_output.txt`).
 Since developing an interface with `cmd` is less fuss than making a GUI, it is also easier to change.
 I plan on adding features to the CLI that allow the user to keep track of and analyze their progress across sessions.
 There is a certain aesthetic charm in the way that a CLI's minimalism focuses attention on the dyadic interaction between human and computer.
-And, without all the fuss of sending queries to and fro, the CLI app should run a bit quicker.
+And, without all the fuss of sending queries to and fro, the CLI app should run a bit more quickly.

 Because the CLI uses the `cmd` module, it is possible to cycle through previous commands (on my Mac, by pressing `↑`).